History of Kinship

 Kinship is now going strong in 24 communities around the state of Minnesota with many more programs across the country.
 It is still operated on that simple premise that all kids deserve our friendship.
 Kinship of the Park Rapids Area has been reaching out, one child at a time, since 1992, Our mission is to provide a preventive program for children, by matching them with Kinship volunteers who provide adult friendship and serve as a positive role model.
 We match children who need an adult friend with mentors.

-Most of our children come from single parent families or live with a grandparent.
-Our adult mentors give these children a positive experience through mentoring.
+Many of the children we serve come from single parent families or live with alternative guardians and have been identified as a child who can use a positive adult influence in their life.
 Mentors may be an individual, a couple, or a family.
-An adult mentor is someone a child can talk to or look up to as a positive role model in their lives.
-The children enrolled in Kinship of the Park Rapids Area are ages 6 to 19 and live in southern Hubbard County.
-Currently 45 children are being mentored by a caring adult.
-However, another nine children are still waiting for mentors.
+The goal of mentoring is not to take away from family but to encourage engagement of all involved.
+An adult mentor is someone a child can look to as a positive role model in their lives.
+The children enrolled in Kinship of the Park Rapids Area are ages 6 to 19 and live in Park Rapids, MN and surrounding area.
+Currently 24 children are being mentored by a caring adult.
+However, we continue to have 10 children in need of a mentor.

-At Kinship of the Park Rapids Area the adult mentor and child are matched according to their interests, location, age and needs.
-The commitment is to spend at least an hour together each week for a minimum of one year, doing everyday things that both persons enjoy.
-We stay in touch to offer support of the mentorship.
-We keep it simple so you can simply be a friend.
+At Kinship of the Park Rapids Area the Mentor and Mentee are matched according to their interests, location, age and needs.
+The commitment is to spend at least an hour together each week for a minimum of one year, doing everyday activities that both enjoy.
+Kinship stays in contact with the matched Mentor and Mentee to offer support of the mentorship.
+Kinship offers a monthly activity that can be attended by all matches.
+Group activities can be a helpful way for the new Mentor and Mentee to find similar interests and get to know each other.

 If we positively affect the life of a child, we positively affect our community’s future.